MorentDennis/SD-arduino/README.md

 # Monster Kong

-This is a Donkey Kong clone I made to practice Phaser fundamentals.
+This is a clone of the classic Donkey Kong I made to practice Phaser fundamentals.

 Here is a live version of the final product: